 A student who in any semester or summer session is registered for study but who does not meet the criteria for full-time status is considered to be engaged in part-time academic work for that semester.
-This includes students registered for N611.

 GRADING SYSTEM

 A grade is given solely on the basis of the instructor's judgment as to the student's scholarly attainment.
 The following grading system applies to graduate students: